gabolsgabs/cunet/README.md

 # Conditioned-U-Net for multitask musical instrument source separations

+**NOTE:** the code is being porting to tf 2.0.
+Currently, only the model architectures are available.
+The whole pipeline and some audio examples will be available soon.

 ## Overview:

 In this work we introduce a control mechanisms to the U-Net architecture.